vimeo/psalm/docs/running_psalm/issues/TaintedCallable.md

-# TaintedText
+# TaintedCallable

-Emitted when tainted text is detected somewhere unexpected.
+Emitted when tainted text is used in an aribtary function call.

 This can lead to dangerous situations, like running arbitrary functions.